 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 Bluebird house building workshops are available at Barkhausen Waterfowl Preserve.
 In 2021 this program was done virtually.
 The hardships Eastern bluebirds have faced and the recommendations to help attract bluebirds to landowners’ properties are explained.
 Participants build a bluebird house and learn ideal areas to place it on their own.
-Articles from the Department of Wisconsin Natural Resources and the North American Bluebird Association are made available for take home reading.
+Articles from the Wisconsin Department of Natural Resources and the North American Bluebird Association are made available for take home reading.